sbecker11/flock-of-postcards/README.md

 - A flock of small skill postcards and larger business cards float over the left-side canvas column.
 - A timeline is displayed at ground level, to visualize the date range of employment for each business card.
 - A 3-D parallax effect on cards is controlled by the "focalPoint", which tracks the mouse while over the canvas.
-- Add line items to the right-side resume column by selecting business cards.
+- Add resume divs to the right-side resume column by selecting business cards.
-- Select a postcard or resume line item by clicking it, click again to deselect it.
+- Select a postcard or resume div by clicking it, click again to deselect it.
-- Selected postcards and line-items have a red-dashed border.
+- Selected postcards and resume-divs have a red-dashed border.
 - Once selected, a postcard or business card is temporarily moved above the flock where is not subject to motion parallax.
-- Click on a postcard to select and scroll its resume line item into view.
+- Click on a postcard to select and scroll its resume div into view.
-- Click on a resume line item to select and scroll its postcard into view.
+- Click on a resume div to select and scroll its postcard into view.
 - The canvas viewport shows "BullsEye" with a plus sign at canvas center, where parallax effect is zero.
 - FocalPoint defaults back to the viewport center BullsEye when it leaves the canvas.
 - The focalPoint starts tracking the mouse as soon as it re-enters the canvas area.
 - Canvas auto-scrolling starts when the focalPoint is in top or bottom quqrter of the canvas.
 - Autoscrolling stops when the focalPoint moves to viewport center and when the mouse leaves the canvas.
-- Click on a resume line item's top-right delete button to delete it.
+- Click on a resume div's top-right delete button to delete it.
-- Click on the bottom-right green next button to open and select the resume line item for the next business card.
+- Click on the bottom-right green next button to open and select the resume div for the next business card.
 - Skill postcards inherit the color of its parent business card.
-- Click the underlined text in a business cards resume line item to select and bring that skill postcard into view over the flock.
+- Click the underlined text in a business cards resume div to select and bring that skill postcard into view over the flock.

 ### version 0.4:   June 18, 2023